omnilaboratory/OmniBOLT-spec/OmniBOLT-03-RSMC-and-OmniLayer-Transactions.md

 ```

-**Proposal 1: 2-2 P2SH**:
+**2-2 P2SH**:

-In order to avoid malicious counterparty who rejects to sign any payment out of the P2SH transaction, so that the money is forever locked in the channel, we construct a Commitment Transaction where one is able to revoke a transaction.
+In order to avoid malicious counterparty who rejects to sign any payment out of the P2SH transaction, so that the money is forever locked in the channel, funder must construct a Commitment Transaction by which he is able to revoke a transaction.
 This is the first place we introduce the Revocable Sequence Maturity Contract (RSMC), invented by Poon and Dryja in their white paper, in this specification.

 So the `funding_created` message does not mean both parties really deposite money into the channel.
 The first round communication is just simpley setup a P2SH address, construct funding transaction but unbroadcasted and construct a RSMC.
 After that, Alice or Bob can broadcast the funding transaction to transfer real Omni assets into the channel.